Frida Boisen

-Frida Maria Boisen, (born 25 September 1974) is a Swedish journalist and author.
+Frida Maria Boisen (born 25 September 1974) is a Swedish journalist and author.

 Early life

 On 25 September 1974, Boisen was born in Säbrå, Sweden.

-Boisen studied journalism at Gothenburg University.
+Boisen studied journalism at University of Gothenburg.

 Career

-Boisen is a columnist for Expressen newspaper.
+Boisen is a columnist for the Expressen newspaper.
 She has previously been the editor-in-chief for Göteborgs-Tidningen.
 She has also been the social media strategist for Dagens Industri.

 In October 2015, Boisen became the digital editor-in-chief for Bonnier Tidskrifer.

-In late 2015, her book Digital succé - så lyckas du med sociala medier was published by Bokförlaget Forum.
+In late 2015, her book Digital succé – så lyckas du med sociala medier was published by Bokförlaget Forum.
 In 2014 she won the award Best use of Social Media på INMA Awards.

 Boisen worked at Göteborgs-Posten between 1997 and 2001.
-In 2001 she was a guest debater, and columnist at Nyhetsmorgon at TV4, the panel at SVTs morningshow Gomorron Sverige and TV3s Tillsammans.
+In 2001 she was a guest debater, and columnist at Nyhetsmorgon at TV4, the panel at SVT's morning show Gomorron Sverige and TV3's Tillsammans.

 In 2006, she became the editor-in-chief of the fashion magazine Plaza Kvinna.

 In 2018, Boisen is the author of Digital Passion.